Loving Emma Grace

 Without telling them or making any special plans, I started taking one of the kids with me to the store, or to wash the truck, or to grab a coffee and watch the sunrise.
 Short trips with no big plans beyond spending time talking, listening to their favorite music, then showing them something cool or teaching a life lesson about a bug or a tree, or telling a story about when I grew up.
 I got them to tell me about their week or day, or how they felt about something they experienced.

-It’s intimate and un-interrupted time getting to know each other, laughing and talking, or sometimes solving a problem they needed to talk about.
+It’s un-interrupted time getting to know each other, laughing and talking, or sometimes solving a problem they needed to talk about.
 Ana does the same with them now and we both discovered that time spent this way was monumentally more effective at building a relationship with our kids, helping them navigate growing up, and strengthening trust and confidence in them.

 This lead shot for this article is a picture of my daughter Emma.
 We had gone out on a date before this picture was taken, and we had a wonderful time.
 She was the center of attention with no siblings to compete with.
 When we got home I sat down on the couch and she crawled up behind me and wrapped herself around my neck.